 The Academic Support Resource Center is a study space on the first floor of the Library, just inside the main entrance near the seating area.
 Students may come to the Resource Center to study individually, meet in their study groups, or meet with teaching assistants.
 The Resource Center contains a library of supplemental study materials that students may check out, including course supplements, commercial outlines, audio materials, flash cards, and bar exam preparation materials.

+Students whose cumulative first-year grades indicate they would benefit from more intensive skills instruction are placed in the Directed Study Program.
+This Program is designed to help students reach their full potential in law school through a continuum of academic support and counseling, as well as to introduce them to the skills necessary to pass the bar exam on the first attempt.
+Students placed in Directed Study will remain in the program for the duration of their time at McGeorge.
 Students in the Directed Study Program also have other required courses and will meet regularly with the Dean of Students to discuss their academic scheduling and progress.
 Additionally, the Director of Academic Support is available to meet with any McGeorge student or graduate seeking to improve his or her study skills and exam performance.